What is a Digital Freight Brokerage?

 Will Digital Freight Brokerage Ever Replace the Traditional Brokerage Model?

 Low margins in the trucking industry often arise from commercial long-haul trucks in the region.
 Typically, these trucks are operating with about 25% empty miles.
 When this is combined with lengthy asset-idle times, the result is a 56% load efficiency.
-Empty miles account for a staggering 25-40 percent of total road-freight miles every year in North America.
-This translates to fuel waste, more emissions, lost driver hours, inflated operational costs and unnecessary road congestion.

 Such empty miles primarily arise from the opacity and unwieldiness of traditional brokerage processes.
 The traditional brokerage process is challenged by the sheer size of over 100,000 shippers and 16,000 brokers supplying over 240,000 small-medium carriers plus owner-operators.

-To succeed, a DFB must build and maintain a multi-sided platform in the marketplace that performs four functions;
+To succeed, a DFB must build and maintain a multi-sided platform in the marketplace that performs four functions:

 • First, it must build a large audience of shippers and carriers who have an interest in transacting with one another.